OpenLineage/OpenLineage/spec/OpenLineage.md

 - **parent**: Captures the parent job and Run when the run was spawn from a parent run.
 For example in the case of Airflow, there's a run for the DAG that then spawns runs for individual tasks that would refer to the parent run as the DAG run.
 Similarly when a SparkOperator starts a Spark job, this creates a separate run that refers to the task run as its parent.

+- **errorMessage**: Captures potential error message, programming language - and optionally stack trace - with which the run failed.

 #### Job Facets

 - **sourceCodeLocation**: Captures the source code location and version (example: git sha) of the job.